Haunted Candlelight Tour

-The Haunted Candlelight tours will be given from October 24th to October 31st at 4:00 PM.
-Children must be over the age of twelve to participate, and those ages 16 and under unaccompanied by an adult must have a parental release form signed on site.
+The Haunted Candlelight tours will be given from throughout October.
+Children must be over the age of twelve (12) to participate, and those ages 16 and under unaccompanied by an adult must have a parental release form signed on site.
 The tour is moderately strenuous and not recommended if you have any issues with balancing while walking, respiratory problems, or heart conditions.

 Be Aware of What Not to Bring

 On this Haunted Candlelight tour, cameras will not be allowed for safety purposes.
 Also, please do not bring anything worn or used in a cave or mine east of the Rocky Mountains or a cave or mine in Europe.
 This measure is in place to prevent the spread of the fungus linked to white-nose syndrome, a fatal disease in bats.